rcoh/rcoh-dot-me-v2/content/posts/sudo-science.md

 draft: false
 tags: ["no-magic", "operating-systems", "internals"]
 ---
 Somehow I made it this far without actually understanding how `sudo` works.
 For years, I've just typed `sudo`, typed my password, and revelled in my new, magical, root super powers.
-It's always exciting to stumble across something you learn everyday that you don't understand.
-The other day and I finally looked into it -- it's really not what I expected, to be honest so I thought I'd share.
+The other day and I finally looked into it -- to be honest, the mechanism is not at all what I expected.
 After going through the basics, we'll walk through creating our own version of `sudo`.

 ## How Sudo Works
 `sudo` is just a regular old program that essentially does 3 things: